w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 If you directly import your Parity Signer account to Polkadot-JS Apps, you will see a pop-up window with a QR code and a camera window, as shown below.
 Open the QR scanner on Parity Signer and scan the QR code.
 You may be prompted to enter your PIN to sign the transaction.
-The signed extrinsic will then be available as a QR code that needs to be shown in front of your computer's camera (in the red square window shown to the right in the screenshot below).
+The signed extrinsic will then be available as a QR code that needs to be shown in front of your computer's camera (as shown in the red square window shown to the right in the screenshot below).

 ![Companion transfer](../assets/accounts/signer-transaction.png)